 property settlement can be filed before the divorce or after the divorce

 Property settlement which is usually executed by marrying couples, married couples and divorcing couples is an agreement that states how the parties will divide their properties when they separate.
-This should not be confused with the word divorce which is dissolution of marriage.
+This should not be confused with the word divorce which is a dissolution of marriage.

 Property settlement can be filed before the divorce or after the divorce, while the latter can only be filed after the marriage and does not include de facto relationship.
 Property settlement can also be executed by parties to a marriage that has been declared void by the court.
 It is required that at least one party to property settlement is an Australian citizen or resident.